Join us June 21-26, 2026

 - Tips and tricks for successful astronomy education.

-- Goals of astronomy courses: Syllabus construction to accommodate the rapid developments in the science.
+- Goals of astronomy courses: Syllabus construction to accommodate the rapid developments in science.

 - Meeting the needs of the students and the course: Prerequisites.